amcaw/svelte-3d-scrollytelling/README.md

 - **Aspect Ratio Handling**: Proper camera aspect ratio for the 3D scene area
 - **Initial Load Consistency**: The default view now matches the first story step exactly
 - **Smooth Transitions**: All camera movements use cubic easing for cinematic quality
+- **Animation Control**: Animations are now paused and controlled by scroll progress instead of playing continuously

 ## 📦 Building for Production